shihepan/shihepan.github.io/_pages/research.md

 ---
 {% include base_path %}

-*My ultimate academic goal is to make contributions to the developments of fast, compact, and energy-efficient all-optical image/data processing systems.*
+*My (current) ultimate academic goal is to make contributions to the developments of fast, compact, and energy-efficient all-optical image/data processing systems.*

 As an **undergraduate**, my research spanned photonic crystals, granular materials, image processing, and robotics, where I applied advanced methodologies to solve problems in thermal isolation, biological systems, and automation.
 These experiences have shaped my ability to tackle complex technical challenges across multiple disciplines.
 Key projects included:
 - [Omnidirectional Reflector for Infrared Radiation Barrier](#omnidirectional-reflector-for-infrared-radiation-barrier)